Milorph/final_proj/report.md

 | Correlation (Pearson) | - | - | **1.0000** |
 | Mean Absolute Error | - | - | **0.0000** |

-The mean expression values are identical since they just depend on size factors which was a perfect match.
+My basemen expression values are the same as original R because it depends on the size factors which were equivalent to the R's version.

 ---